josequinonesii/Responsive_Template/README.md

 ##Description

 This template is to be used as a starting point for developing responsive web designs.
 This is for front end developers who have a good understanding of how to build a site, and just prefer a starting point.
-Resize this demo on a computer to see the nav change, or just check it out on your mobile device.
+Resize the demo on a computer to see the nav change, or just check it out on your mobile device.

 ##Demo